 The Open Hillel Steering Committee consists of student and young alumni leaders elected every semester.
-Learn more about the Fall 2016 Steering Committee below!
+Learn more about the Fall 2017 Steering Committee below!

 Hadas grew up in Israel and spent her secondary-school years in Sunnyvale, California, where she was a participant and councilor in the Israeli Scouts (Tzofim.)
 She received her B.A. in History from Oberlin College, Ohio, where she studied modern Jewish history and literature, and co-founded Oberlin's JStreetU chapter.
 She is committed to enhancing Jewish learning in the US, and has worked as Coordinator of Student Learning at the Maltz Museum of Jewish Heritage in Beachwood, Ohio, and as a Hebrew language instructor in the Cleveland community.
-This is her first year with Open Hillel, and she is excited to bring the rigor and curiosity she experiences in Jewish Studies to students' communal Jewish spaces.
+This is her second year with Open Hillel, and she is excited to bring the rigor and curiosity she experiences in Jewish Studies to students' communal Jewish spaces.

 She is currently a Masters student at the Faculty of Information in the University of Toronto, specializing in archives and records management and museum studies.